oatmeelsquares/SP25_DS5111_rn7ena/README.md

 Hooray!
 Now you're all ready to start collecting data.
 You can run `make cron` to setup your machine to collect gainers data from all sources (Yahoo and Wall Street Journal) three times every weekday (at 9:31am, 12:30pm and 4:01pm).

+Once you have your data collected, you can upload it into snowflake or another system to build SQL tables and do data visualization and analysis!

 ## Lab 3: Writing csv normalizer

 In this lab, I added the file `bin/normalize_csv.py`, a module that loads csv files and converts them into a standard format for processing gainers data.